Black diamond Vs Black Moissanite, Is Moissanite a new term to you?

 The Moissanite is not a Diamond and not even a Diamond Alternative!
 Nor a brand name for a Diamond!

-Moissanite is a Genuine Stone, but this day it’s really rare, it’s next to impossible to find the natural moissanite (That’s where Created Moissanite steps in) Moissanite is made of Silicon Carbide.
+Moissanite is a Genuine Stone, but to this day it’s really rare, it’s next to impossible to find the natural moissanite (That’s where Created Moissanite steps in) Moissanite is made of Silicon Carbide.
 (Diamond is made of 100% pure Carbon.)

 As a result, jewelers sometimes mystify the color-treated stones.